siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

 .. note::

-Note
    This only installs the SC build system offline.
 Before you can start running SiliconCompiler, you will also need to make sure you have installed external PDKs and tools required to build (synthesis, place and route, etc).
 Typically, users of this flow have already set up their own tools and PDKs.
 If that is the case, you may skip ahead to  `confirm your installation`_.
 But if you do not have PDKs and tools set up, have an internet connection, and would like to leverage the PDKs and external tool install information from the SiliconCompiler GitHub repo, you can, by following these steps:

 .. code-block:: bash